Skip to content

 Where the Problem Bites Hardest

-• VHF 144 MHz+: Less severe (shorter electrical lines), but stacks/long runs can still exhibit CM issues.
+• VHF 144 MHz+: Often less severe because physical runs are shorter in wavelength terms, but stacks and long runs can still exhibit CM issues.

 Ineffective (or Misunderstood) Mitigations

 • “Double‑shielded coax blocks ferrites.”
 Myth.
 Ferrites act on the outermost surface current.
-Foil+braid or double braid does not make chokes ineffective; it may slightly change required turns to reach a target ZCM.
+Foil+braid or double braid does not make chokes ineffective; it may change the number of turns or ferrite stack needed to reach a target ZCM.

 • “Ground the shack end and you’re done.”
 CM often originates at the antenna.
-A station ground won’t cure a feedpoint imbalance 20–40 m away.
+A station ground does not necessarily cure a feedpoint imbalance 20–40 m away.

 • Voltage baluns fix CM.
-Voltage (Ruthroff) transformers match impedance but do not provide high CM impedance.
-You need a current (Guanella) solution.
+Voltage (Ruthroff) transformers can match impedance, but they do not necessarily provide high CM impedance.
+For CM suppression, use a current (Guanella) solution or a dedicated common-mode choke.

 Proper Mitigation Techniques